- Publication date

 How long do we keep your information?

-Your personal information is deleted when we no longer need it for our duties, and it is not kept for more than 3 years.
+When using the feedback service, your personal information is deleted when we no longer need it for our duties, and it is not kept for more than 5 years.

 If we hold information about you, you have specific rights in relation to that information, you have the right to:

-- have personal information corrected if it is inaccurate or incomplete
+- Have your personal information corrected if it is incomplete or inaccurate.

 You can withdraw your consent to processing in regard to invitations to events, notifying you of consultations which may be relevant or adding you to a regular mailing list at any time by emailing firstname.lastname@example.org.